ChrisWilhelm/DatabaseFinalProject/README.md

 To install the required python packages, use the command `pip3 install -r requirements.txt`

+You may need to download the `stopwords` NLTK resource if not already downloaded.
+If this is indeed the case, a `LookupError` will occur when initializing the database and instructions on how to use the NLTK Downloader to obtain this resource will be printed to the console.

 Now, everything is set up to run the REST API.
 To start the server, run the command `python backend/api.py --reset_db --reset_cache`.
 This may take a few seconds to start because the script needs to